Total Shoulder Replacement

 Total Shoulder Replacement in New Orleans, LA

-Dr. Claude Williams, Dr. Gregor Hoffman, Dr. Timothy Finney, Dr. Michael McNulty, and Dr. Jourdan Cancienne perform shoulder replacement specialist with Southern Orthopaedic Specialists.
+Dr. Claude Williams, Dr. Gregor Hoffman, Dr. Timothy Finney, and Dr. Michael McNulty, perform shoulder replacement specialist with Southern Orthopaedic Specialists.
 Dr. Williams has over 20 years of experience with total shoulder replacement, and incorporates the latest techniques including 3D mapping for total shoulder replacement.
 If you would like to schedule a consultation with one of our surgeons, please call our office at (504) 897-6351 or request an appointment via our online form.